ivychen/goodviews/README.md

         - Theaters ISA Reviewable, you can view reviews of theaters
         - Theaters SHOW Movies at TimeSlots
         - Users can browse the selection of Showings of Movies for each Theater
+    - Collections:
+        - Users can view their Collections on the My Collections page
-    - Collections
+        - Collections CONTAIN Movies
     - Book:
         - Users can view their Bookings
         - Users BOOK (SHOWINGS of Movies in Theaters during TimeSlots)
 4. Features Not Implemented:
-    - Nothing!
+    - NA
 5. Two web pages that require the most interesting database queries:
     - `/main` page
     - `/collections_bookings` page

 TODO:
 - ADD TO NEW/EXISTING COLLECTION
-- CREATE COLLECTIONS PAGE
 - COLLECTIONS:
     - Allow users to create Collections
-    - User can view their Collection
 - Search for films based on year, genre or rating

 Relationships:
 - Users CREATE Collections
-- Collections CONTAIN Movies

-Additional Assumptions:
-- Users create Collections with unique names that can contain zero or more movies.

 ---